U.S. firms warn next China tariffs to cost Americans from cradle to grave

 At the other end of the life cycle, Centennial Casket Corp President Douglas Chen said his Plano, Texas-based company relies exclusively on Chinese-made caskets and the tariffs would cause “great loss” and raise costs for “grieving families purchasing caskets for their loved ones at one of the worst times of their life.”

-The Internet Association, representing companies including Facebook Inc, Amazon.com Inc and Alphabet Inc , said the tariffs “would cause disproportionate economic harm to American internet companies.
+The Internet Association, representing companies including Facebook Inc (FB.O), Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOG.O), said the tariffs “would cause disproportionate economic harm to American internet companies.
 The list includes products that impact how internet companies function.”

-Westinghouse Electric Co LLC, the leading U.S. nuclear fuel producer, said it relies on China for zirconium and zirconium powders - key inputs for tubes used in nuclear fuel assemblies that it uses at plants in Utah, Pennsylvania and South Carolina.

 There is no U.S. source of zirconium so the tariff would “raise the cost for Westinghouse to manufacture nuclear fuel for U.S. commercial nuclear power plants” and it ultimately “would increase the cost of electricity to a significant percentage of U.S. electricity consumers,” the company said in a filing.